Geneva Conventions: Commentaries

-The Geneva Conventions of 12 August 1949.
-Commentary (The Commentaries) is a series of four volumes of books published between 1952 and 1958 and containing commentaries to each of the four Geneva Conventions.
-The series was edited by Jean Pictet who was the vice-president of the International Committee of the Red Cross.
+The Geneva Conventions of 12 August 1949: Commentary (The Commentaries) is a series of four volumes of books published between 1952 and 1958 containing commentaries to each of the four Geneva Conventions.
+The series was edited by Jean Pictet who was the vice-president of the ICRC.
 The Commentaries are often relied upon to provide authoritative interpretation of the articles.

 Contents

-The Geneva Conventions are rules that apply only in times of armed conflict and seek to protect people who are not or are no longer taking part in hostilities; these include the sick and wounded of armed forces on the field, wounded, sick, and shipwrecked members of armed forces at sea, prisoners of war, and civilians.
-The first convention dealt with the treatment of wounded and sick armed forces in the field.
+The Geneva Conventions are rules that apply only in times of armed conflict and seek to protect people who are not or are no longer taking part in hostilities.

-The second convention dealt with the sick, wounded, and shipwrecked members of armed forces at sea.
-The third convention dealt with the treatment of prisoners of war during times of conflict.
-The fourth convention dealt with the treatment of civilians and their protection during wartime.
+The First Geneva Convention dealt with the treatment of wounded and sick armed forces in the field.
+The Second Geneva Convention dealt with the sick, wounded, and shipwrecked members of armed forces at sea.
+The Third Geneva Convention dealt with the treatment of prisoners of war during times of conflict.
+The Fourth Geneva Convention dealt with the treatment of civilians and their protection during wartime.

-During the negotiations for the 1949 conventions, Britain and France successfully removed language from early drafts that they saw as unfavorable to their colonial rule.
+Individuals who fulfill the criteria of protected persons in international armed conflicts are protected by the 1949 conventions.
+Those not listed as protected persons in such conflicts are instead protected by international human rights law and general treaties concerning the legal status of aliens in belligerent nations.

-Conventions
+Geneva Conventions of 1949

 In international law and diplomacy the term convention refers to an international agreement, or treaty.